 - Engaged by the Florida Board of Governors to lead an independent investigation into the University of Central Florida’s improper use of restricted state funds for capital projects.
 The investigation uncovered UCF’s misuse of nearly $100 million in state funds on over a dozen capital projects during a 10-year period.

-- Represented a former Equifax executive in a widely publicized insider trading case brought by the U.S. Attorney’s Office in Atlanta and the SEC, in which the government alleged that the executive had traded on material nonpublic information before the company’s announcement in September 2017 that it had suffered a massive data breach.
+- Represented a former Equifax executive in a widely publicized insider trading case brought by the U.S. Attorney’s Office in Atlanta and the SEC, in which the government alleged that the executive had traded on material nonpublic information before the company’s announcement that it had suffered a massive data breach.

 - Represented an executive and board member of a billion-dollar poultry producer in a DOJ Antitrust Division criminal investigation of alleged price fixing and parallel private antitrust class actions.

 - Represented a major financial institution in an SEC investigation of its proprietary trading division for allegedly mismarking CDS portfolios during the financial crisis to conceal millions of dollars in losses.
-No action was filed by the SEC, and the investigation closed.
+No action was filed by the SEC, and the investigation was closed.

 - Represented the director of a hospital department (and professor of medicine) at a major university health center in a False Claims Act investigation involving alleged Medicare overbilling.
 The DOJ declined to intervene, and the whistleblower’s complaint was voluntarily dismissed.